 The town is dense with temples that it’s impossible to stroll around Luang Prabang without bumping into one.
 To my untrained eye, the temples or Wats in Luang Prabang look almost standard in terms of design.
 Most have multi-tiered golden roofs, and are richly decorated with sculptures or engravings.

-Because of the many temples in the area, I am dedicating a separate blog on this.
+Because of the many temples in the area, I dedicated a separate article on Luang Prabang temples.

 Morning alms or Tak Bat